Elango-Sagravia/alt-news/outstatic/content/articles/everything-you-need-to-know-about-carbon-credits-market.md

   In Voluntary carbon markets, the **buyers** are companies, non-profit organizations, and individuals who **purchase carbon credits voluntarily.** It could be as a part of corporate social responsibility (CSR) or sustainability initiatives.
 Unlike compliance markets, **VCMs function as an open marketplace** where participants voluntarily offset their emissions.

   ![](/images/a6-g3Nj.jpg)\
-  *source- Ecosystem of the voluntary carbon market.
+  *source-Ecosystem of the voluntary carbon market.
 Source: [https://greenblogs.crown-monkey.com/challenges-of-voluntary-carbon-market-and-how-to-overcome-them/](https://greenblogs.crown-monkey.com/challenges-of-voluntary-carbon-market-and-how-to-overcome-them/)*

   On the other end, the **sellers** of the voluntary carbon market are **project developers with independent projects** that generate tradable carbon offsets certificates.
 A fundamental feature of VCMs is that they provide a platform for environmental projects aimed at either reducing or preventing emissions from the atmosphere.
 These projects span across various sectors, including energy, forestry, agriculture, and wetlands, where initiatives such as reforestation, renewable energy development, and carbon sequestration take place.